tests-always-included/wick/formulas/wick-base/README.md

 * `FILE`: The source file to use.
 It must be in `files/` for normal files or `templates/` when using the template engine.
 * `DESTINATION`: The file to create or overwrite.
 This file is always written, even if it exists.
 Does not check to make sure the directory exists first.

 If the destination is a directory, the file will keep its original name and be copied to the directory.
-When using templates, the templating engine suffix will be stripped off.
+When using templates, the template engine suffix will be stripped off.

 If you want the destination directory to be created automatically, make sure you use a `/` at the end of the directory name.
 It will be created with the installed file's owner and a default mode.
-See the notes for the `install-directory` function regarding ownership of directories.
+See the notes for the `wick-make-dir` function regarding ownership of directories.

 Examples:

     # Writes /etc/rc.local from a template.
-    install-formula-file --mode=0755 --template rc.local.mo /etc/
+    wick-make-file --mode=0755 --template rc.local.mo /etc/

     # Writes a root-only configuration file, renaming it as it is written.
-    install-formula-file --mode=0600 --owner=root:root secret.txt /root/super-secret-key.txt
+    wick-make-file --mode=0600 --owner=root:root secret.txt /root/super-secret-key.txt

     # Installs a file into a directory that does not exist.
     # The directory will be created and owned by "nobody", just like the file.
     # Note the / at the end of the destination
-    install-formula-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d/
+    wick-make-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d/

     # The same as above but the directory will NOT be created automatically
     # if it doesn't already exist.
     # If /etc/a/b/c/d exists as a directory then config.ini will be written
     # to that folder.
 Otherwise, this will create the file /etc/a/b/c/d (not
     # /etc/a/b/c/d/config.ini), so be careful.
-    install-formula-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d
+    wick-make-file --mode=600 --owner=nobody:nobody config.ini /etc/a/b/c/d

 ### wick-hash